Posting conversion details to Microsoft (Bing) Ads

 The process works like this:

-You have some new code in CPV Lab Pro that will return the unique codes for converting visitors in a format accepted by Bing Ads;
+You have some new code in CPV Lab Pro that will return the unique codes for converting visitors in a format accepted by Microsoft (Bing) Ads;

-Bing Ads calls this code periodically and imports conversions into the Bing Ads interface!
+Microsoft (Bing) Ads calls this code periodically and imports conversions into the Microsoft (Bing) Ads interface!

-The process is fully automated, once you perform the initial configuration there is no need to do anything else and conversions will be sent from CPV Lab Pro to Bing Ads.
+The process is fully automated, once you perform the initial configuration there is no need to do anything else and conversions will be sent from CPV Lab Pro to Microsoft (Bing) Ads.

 Here is what you need to do in order to install and make the initial configuration:

-Configuration Editor page from the Settings menu in CPV Lab Pro and define a Bing Conversion Key.2.
+Configuration Editor page from the Settings menu in CPV Lab Pro and define a Bing Conversion Key.1.
 Use the

 - This should be a random string that you define (10-20 characters) which will be used to authenticate Bing requests and prevent un-authorized access to your data.